 Interactive moments

-Sometimes an agent needs your input before it can continue:
+Sometimes an agent needs your input before it can continue.
+The chat pauses until you respond, then resumes from exactly the same point.

 - Questions.
 The agent presents you with options to choose from.
 For example: "Which format do you want the report in?
 PDF / CSV / Markdown."
 Click your choice and the agent proceeds.